 Use the following procedure to upload firmware from a TFTP server to an FPM.
-To perform the upgrade, you must enter a command from the primary FIM CLI to allow the FPM BIOS to communicate through an FIM MGMT interface.
-The procedure involves creating a connection between the TFTP server and one of the FIM MGMT interfaces.
+To perform the upgrade, you must first upload the firmware file to the TFTP server on one of the FIMs.

 During this procedure, the FPM will not be able to process traffic.
 However, the other FPMs and the FIMs should continue to operate normally.